 What to do while self isolating

 This is going to sound strange and you may think being stuck inside has got to me and I’m going crazy!!!!!!
 A day DOESN’T have enough hours for all things I need to do.
 And no I can’t work remotely.
 In fact my job is in construction as a masonry worker.
-At the moment I’m focusing mainly on just 2 things which are taking up most of my time which are photography and writing.
+At the moment I’m focusing mainly on just 2 things that are taking up most of my time which are photography and writing.
 In the meantime Jacqueline is teaching me how to upload articles and all the fiddly bits to do with the website.
 Hopefully I’ll get there soon.
-And beside those couple of things which I’ve just got into, I need to do the cooking.
+And besides those couple of things which I’ve just got into, I need to do the cooking.

 So most of the day is gone by writing, figuring out how the camera and different photography options work and cooking.
-However, there is still a few other things I need to start doing, like physical exercise and I’m also considering practicing Yoga.
+However, there are still a few other things I need to start doing, like physical exercise and I’m also considering practicing Yoga.
 I could stay a whole day watching T.V or scrolling through social media.
 And most likely if we hadn’t started this blog and I hadn’t just bought a camera that is what I’d be doing.
 That would be a bit boring I guess.
 But I understand why this whole isolation thing has such a negative impact on many people.

 Tip for You…

 In these times where everyone has so much free time and they don’t know what to do, be creative.
 Think of something you’ve been putting off for a long time and get to it.
 Try reading, playing games with your kids or make silly videos and upload them on Youtube.